joe-getcouragenow/shared/doc/LANG.md

 ## Language

-This is a high level summary of the Languages system.
+This is a high level summary of the languages system.